TeamConfessionsIITK/IITK-Confessions-App/README.md

 [video]
 <br>
 <br>
-If it still seems unconvincing, you are highly encouraged to go through the open-sourced code.
+If it still seems unconvincing, you are highly encouraged to go through the open-sourced code. <br>
-Anonymous chats (both messages and user details) are also encrypted using the same RSA mechanism but this time directly with the user’s private keys as only 2 parties are involved.
+**Anonymous chats** (both messages and user details) are also encrypted using the same RSA mechanism but this time directly with the user’s private keys as only 2 parties are involved.

 ## Admin Privileges